realJustinLee/markdown_resume/README.md

 - Scrum Lead of `OBS Metadata Layer 1` team
 - Released 2 US patents and 2 Chinese patents
-- Developed a dumping algorithm and sped up the ECS DT write performance by 15%.
+- Developed a dumping algorithm and sped up the ECS/OBS DT write performance by 15%.
 - Developed a storage data structure that saved the storage space by 5% and sped up the object serialization efficiency by 7%.
 - OBS is the Kubernetes deployment version of ECS and the future of ECS